Hiram Walbridge: Life and career

+Early career

 Walbridge studied law with Judge Myron H. Tilden of Toledo, was admitted to the bar in 1842 and commenced practice in Toledo.

 He was also an active member of the state militia, and was commissioned a brigadier general in 1843.
 He served as a member of Toledo's board of aldermen from 1843 to 1846.
 He later moved to Buffalo, New York, where he engaged in the mercantile business.
 He moved to New York City in 1847, where he continued his mercantile career.

+Congress

 Walbridge was elected as a Democrat to the Thirty-third Congress (March 4, 1853 – March 3, 1855).
 He declined to be a candidate for renomination in 1854.
 He supported the Union during the American Civil War and in 1862 was an unsuccessful Union candidate for election to the Thirty-eighth Congress.

+Later career

 He served as president of the International Commercial Convention held in Detroit, Michigan, July 11, 1865.
 Walbridge was elected as a delegate to the 1866 National Union Convention in Philadelphia.

+Death and burial

 He died in New York City December 6, 1870.
 He was interred in Glenwood Cemetery in Washington, D.C.